tasfias/CatFight/README.md

 # CatFight
 Two-player 2D fighter game I made in Python using the Tkinter library for my A-Level Computer Science Non-Examined Assessment.
 The images are required to download before running the Python file.
+They must all be in the same folder.
 Includes the documentation I wrote while developing the game.